 After registering, your agent has a public agent ID (NFT-style) on the chain you chose.
 Syenite exposes that ID via /.well-known/agent-registration.json.
 Clients and other agents can discover your MCP endpoint, x402 support, and services from that URL.
-The Syenite landing page can show an "ERC-8004 Agent" link when AGENT_ID (or AGENT_ID_BASE) is set.
+The Syenite landing page shows an "ERC-8004 Agent" link when AGENT_ID (or AGENT_ID_BASE) is set.

 Syenite ships a script that builds and sends the registration transaction.
 You need a wallet with native gas on the target chain and AGENT_PRIVATE_KEY in .env.